Personal Saving During Times of Plenty

 About

-👋 Hi, I’m Chris Cagle, the founder of Retirement Stewardship, a blog that focuses on the various aspects of retirement from a biblical stewardship perspective.
+👋 Hi, I’m Chris Cagle, the founder of Retirement Stewardship, a blog that focuses on the various aspects of retirement from a Christian stewardship perspective (1 Peter 4:10).

-I write as a retiree who has dealt and is dealing with the things I write about.
+I write as a retiree who is dealing with the things I write about.
 I base most of the articles on my research and experience applying it to my situation and how it might apply to yours.

-If you’re new here, check out the site introduction to get an overview of the site.
+If you’re new here, check out the site introduction for an overview.
 You can also learn more about me.

 Search